Student Administrative Requirements

 Per the Oregon Health Authority and Oregon Administrative Rule (OAR) 409-030-0100, health profession students will need to meet a standardized, universal set of administrative requirements prior to doing clinical training in Oregon.
 For most students, satisfying the requirements once will be sufficient for all subsequent clinical training experiences.
-The consensus requirements were developed with input from a wide range of training programs, clinical sites, and regulatory agencies.
-See the OHA Student Information Sheet for more details.

-All immunizations below are required unless students sign a religious/medical exemption waiver.
+All immunizations below are required unless students sign a medical exemption waiver.
 Practicum sites may not accept students that have not met immunization requirements.
 Completing the practicum is a requirement for completing the DA certificate.
 Therefore, if a practicum site cannot be found for a student, the student cannot complete the program.

 A. Hepatitis B Vaccine